dceejay/RedMap/README.md

         "name": "Local WMS",
         "url": "/cgi-bin/mapserv",   // we will serve the tiles from this node locally.
         "opt": {
             "layers": "gb",          // specifies a layer in your map file "format": "image/png",
             "transparent": true,
             "attribution": "© Ordnance Survey, UK"
         },
         "wms": true                  // set to true for WMS type mapserver }}}

-Optionally set `"wms":"grey"` to make the layer to greyscale which may make your markers more visible.
+Optionally set `"wms":"grey"` to set the layer to greyscale which may make your markers more visible.

 ## Examples and Demo Flow